dmulyalin/ttp/docs/source/Match Variables/Functions.rst

 ------------------------------------------------------------------------------
 ``{{ name | contains('pattern1, pattern2, ... , patternN') }}``

-* patternN - string, pattern to check match result for
+* patternN - string pattern to check or name of variable from <vars> tag.

 This function evaluates if match value contains at least one of the given patterns, returns True if so and False otherwise.